Foodman. Do-it-yourself Point-of-Sale (POS) Software Systems for Restaurants, Pizza, Fast Food, Delivery, corporate catering.

 computers sitting in the closet dig them out.
 If they will run

-Windows (any version from 3.1 thru Windows 7 (32-bit only)
+Windows (any version from 3.1 thru Vista) they will run Foodman.

 Try them out to see if they work out OK.
 You need a minimum of

 512mg of RAM to run dependably.
-Foodman will not run on 64-bit

 Search the Internet for your best hardware buys.
 You can buy